valuation

 Our finances are much more than just our investments.
 We’ve already mentioned our earnings.
 We’ve also mentioned risk-aversion.
 All of us have other personal goals and attitudes too.
 And we mustn’t forget other major assets such as our home.
 There are also some things over which we have little or no control, such as inflation, our health, or how long we’ll live, which can have a significant effect on our finances.

-The most important contributor to a holistic financial plan is our spending.
-The more control we’re able to exert over spending, the less likely we are to run out of money during our lifetimes.
+A major contributor to a holistic financial plan is our spending.
+The more control we’re able to exert over spending, the easier it becomes to manage the risk of running out of money during our lifetimes.
 If we set ourselves a rigid lifetime spending plan, such as the 4% rule, then if investments badly underperform we may run out of money.
-The best spending strategy is a flexible one.
+Modelling shows that a flexible spending strategy often results in better outcomes than a rigid one.
 If we’re willing and able to flex our spending as needed, we’re on a much safer course than if we’re rigid.

 Another key ingredient of a holistic financial plan is taking all our assets into account.
-For example, we might tell ourselves we should fund our retirement spending exclusively out of our pension savings.
+For example, we might tell ourselves we want to fund our retirement spending exclusively out of our pension savings.
 But what about other savings and investments, such as ISAs?
 And what about our home?
-Ignoring these other assets results in a sub-optimal plan.
+Ignoring these other assets can result in a plan with worse modelled outcomes.

 Then there’s tax.
 The way we organise our assets and withdrawals can help mitigate tax losses.
 This in turn increases the overall valuation of our financial plan.

 There’s no perfect approach.
 We always need to make some assumptions, some of which may prove inaccurate.
-But the more we’re able to combine spending flexibility, holism and tax-efficiency into our plan, the more value we’ll get out of it.
+But combining spending flexibility, a holistic view of assets and tax‑efficient structuring can make it more likely that our modelled financial plan will be effective.

 Valuation For Retirement Plans